-If the authorized committee(s) of a candidate file a schedule of itemized receipts, disbursements, or debts and obligations pursuant to 11 CFR 104.3 that was generated directly or indifrom computerized files rectly records, the schedule shall list in alphabetical order the sources of the receipts, the payees or the creditors, as appropriate.
+If the authorized committee(s) of a candidate file a schedule of itemized receipts, disbursements, or debts and obligations pursuant to 11 CFR 104.3 that was generated directly or indirectly from computerized files or records, the schedule shall list in alphabetical order the sources of the receipts, the payees or the creditors, as appropriate.
 In the case of individuals, such schedule shall list all contributors, payees, and creditors in alphabetical order by surname.

-PART 9038-EXAMINATIONS AND
+PART 9038-EXAMINATIONS AND AUDITS